Holly Schepisi

-Holly T. Schepisi (born December 20, 1971) is an American lawyer, businesswoman, and Republican Party politician who is the New Jersey State Senator, representing the 39th legislative district.
-She previously served in the New Jersey General Assembly, from January 10, 2012, until March 24, 2021.
+Holly T. Schepisi (born December 20, 1971) is an American lawyer, businesswoman, and Republican Party politician who is the New Jersey State Senator, representing the 39th legislative district, in office since 2021.

+Schepisi previously served in the New Jersey General Assembly, from January 10, 2012, until March 24, 2021.
 She has served as Deputy Minority Leader since January 14, 2020, and served as Assistant Minority Leader for two years before then.
-She resides in River Vale with her husband Paul Garfinkel and their two children.
-In March 2015, she suffered a brain aneurysm but fully recovered after surgery in the summer of 2015.
-On March 9, 2021, she was chosen to succeed long-serving Senator Gerald Cardinale in the State Senate, following his death in office.
+On March 9, 2021, she was chosen to succeed long-serving Senator Gerald Cardinale in the State Senate, who died in office.
 She was sworn in on March 25, 2021.

-Biography and early life
+Background

-Schepisi is the daughter of John A. Schepisi, a lawyer and former chairman of the Bergen County Republican Organization.
+Schepisi was born on December 20, 1971, the daughter of John A. Schepisi, a lawyer and former chairman of the Bergen County Republican Organization.
 She earned a Bachelor of Arts degree from The Catholic University of America in politics and psychology in 1993, and a Juris Doctor from Fordham University School of Law in 1997.
 While in college, she worked at the 1992 Republican National Convention, interned for Organization of American States, Congresswoman Marge Roukema, and a member of the British Parliament.
 In 2007, she began serving as the Township Attorney for River Vale, a position she held until 2011.
 In addition, she was also a public defender for Oakland (2012–2014) and an alternate prosecutor for Old Tappan (2010–2011) and Westwood (2002–2011).

+As of 2015, Schepisi and her husband, Paul Garfinkel, live in River Vale, New Jersey; they have two children.
+In March 2015, she suffered a brain aneurysm but fully recovered after surgery in the summer of 2015.